jundalisay/superblist/content/en/material/principles/part-3/chapter-04.md

 heading: "Chapter 4"
 title: "Spin is the Reflective Ability of Particles"
 date: 2020-01-29
-image: /photos/physics/sparks.jpg
+image: /graphics/physics/sparks.jpg
-# description: "New-Agers say that the universe is a reflection of one's own consicousness.
-This is half-true, because it is really based on one's feelings and volition"
+description: "Physics is based on a materialistic interpretation of reality, which is opposite of the metaphysical interpretation by Superphysics."
 # .
 Here, we explain how reality reflects our feelings through the Physics concept of particle-spin
 writer:
   name: Juan